cisagov/dotgov-home/pages/management/management.md

 If you'd like to delete a domain name, [contact us](mailto:registrar@dotgov.gov) from an account registered to the domain.
 Also, you should ask your DNS provider to remove your domain's resource records.

-Warning: once a domain is deleted, the entire [registration process]({{ site.baseurl }}/registration/) must be initiated to recover the domain.
+Warning: once a domain is deleted, the [registration process]({{ site.baseurl }}/registration/) must be initiated to recover the domain.
 Be certain you want to delete a domain name before contacting us.

 #### What happens if I do not renew my domain name?